gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 - The geometry of the sensor must be a box, because the interpolation of the contacts returned assumes 4 points of input.
 The visualization of contacts and the `<extended_sensing>` parameter currently make this assumption as well.
 Ideally, the size should be around 20x20x5 mm, but this can be changed.
-That is the approximate size of a real tactile sensor.
 A bigger one will also work, as long as the contact surface fits inside the camera's FOV.
-- The depth camera should be displaced from the model's origin in the negative direction of the X axis, so it's not placed inside the contact surface.
+- The depth camera should be displaced from the contact surface as in the previous sketch, so it's not placed inside the contact surface.
 This can be done by setting the depth camera's `<pose>` accordingly.
 Check out the [example below](#try-it-out).
-If the camera was placed in the middle of the contact surface, objects could go past the camera and information would be missing.
+If the camera was placed inside the contact surface, objects could pass through the camera from in front of the camera to behind it when the sensor approaches them.
+Thus, information would be missing.
 - There should not be a `<visual>` element inside the link, so that the link of the sensor does not block the depth camera's view.
 The contact surface can still be visualized by setting the `<visualize_sensor>` parameter to true.
 For more